torvalds/linux/Documentation/process/stable-kernel-rules.rst

      Cc: stable@vger.kernel.org

 in the sign-off area.
+To accompany a note to the stable team, use a shell-style inline comment (see below for details).
 Once the patch is merged it will be applied to the stable tree without anything else needing to be done by the author or subsystem maintainer.

 .. _option_2: